AdvancedPhotonSource/cdi/docs/source/about.rst

 =====About=====The reccdi package provides tools for reconstruction of image of a nanoscale structures from data obtained using Bragg Coherent Diffraction Imaging technique.

 The reconstruction has very good performance, in particular when utilizing GPU.
-User has a choice to run on cpu or GPU (cuda or OpenCL).
+User has a choice to run on cpu or GPU (cuda or OpenCL library).
 The solution offers concurrent processing for fast reconstruction of multiple starting points.

 A powerful feature that can deliver good reconstruction result offered by the reccdi package is genetic algorithm (GA).